HOW FLY CUTTING AND OTHER SOFTWARE APPLIED TECHNIQUES CAN SIGNIFICANTLY IMPROVE THROUGHPUT.

 The purchase of a new fiber laser is not an insignificant one.
 Yet often companies will overlook the relatively inexpensive cost of appropriate CAM and nesting software that could get significantly better performance out of their investment.
 Martin Bailey, General Manager of JETCAM explains techniques that can squeeze more performance out of your CNC laser.

 CADCAM/nesting software may either have been supplied alongside your machine or you may have sourced a system to drive multiple brands and cutting types.
 Either way, you may not necessarily be getting the best performance out of your machine.
+Furthermore, disjointed and disconnected processes mean that you cannot take full advantage of Industry 4.0 and digitalisation.

 A component starts life in CAD – perhaps either as a single entity or part of a more complex assembly.
 Next, it needs to go through the CAM process, with cutting technology applied based on the CNC machine to be used, followed by the creation of a nest of one or more components.
 It is during these two processes that advanced technologies can be applied that can reduce runtime and wear on the machine as well as improving the quality of the finished part.